Government has announced a new mortgage regime which will enable more people take up mortgage facilities with interest rate below 20 percent.

 The country currently faces a housing deficit of 1.7millon, a figure government is trying to reduce.
 Commercial banks are charging between 25 and 35 percent interests on mortgage loans a figure analysts say is too high for the ordinary Ghanaian.

 Speaking to Citi Business News, after the launch of Eden Heights Apartments, Works and Housing Minister, Samuel Atta-Akyea Akyea said the new mortgage regime will ease the financial burden on Ghanaians.
+There are situations where the mortgage payments add up so much that it could potentially be millions of foreclosures ready to hit the market.

 “Some people have executive houses, but when you have a government of conscience and you want to minister to those who are handicapped in terms of low income levels then you have to make things easier for everyone.
 We owe it to Ghana to roll out different forms of houses for the people.
 Houses that they can buy.
 So that the housing deficit of 1.7 million will be a thing of the past”.